Opening hairdressers and barbers safely

 When scheduling appointments, ask the client if they can attend on their own, where possible.

-In terms of opening times – you may only want to operate at reduced hours initially.
+In terms of opening times – you may only want to operate at reduced hours to enable time between clients to carefully clean all areas before the next client and reduce contact times.

 Adjust how people move through the premises to reduce congestion and contact between clients, for example, queue management or one-way flow.
 This may only be possible in larger establishments.